| Status : Published | Published On : Sep, 2025 | Report Code : VRAD12021 | Industry : Aerospace and Defense | Available Format :

 Geographic Overview

 Lockheed Martin Corporation holds a leading position in the global satellite and spacecraft subsystems market, offering a comprehensive range of space technologies.
 Their notable presence is evident in projects like the GPS III satellite constellation.
-In September 2022, Lockheed Martin successfully launched the GPS III-5 satellite, further expanding the U.S. Space Force's GPS network.
+Lockheed Martin successfully launched the GPS III-5 satellite, further expanding the U.S. Space Force's GPS network.
 This exemplifies Lockheed Martin's expertise in providing critical subsystems for navigation and communication satellites.
 The company's commitment to innovation is demonstrated through advancements in thermal management and propulsion subsystems, contributing to its strong market standing.

 Airbus S.A.S. is a key player in the global satellite and spacecraft subsystems market, renowned for its diverse portfolio and international collaborations.
 A notable example is the successful launch of the European Space Agency's (ESA) Solar Orbiter mission in February 2020.
 Airbus designed and manufactured the spacecraft, showcasing their prowess in payload subsystems for scientific exploration.
 Additionally, Airbus plays a crucial role in Earth observation with projects like the Copernicus program.
 Their focus on sustainability is evident in initiatives like developing efficient satellite propulsion systems, reinforcing Airbus's influential position in the evolving satellite subsystems market.